AaronWu-train/aaronwu-train.github.io/content/authors/admin/_index.md

 ## About Me

-I am a first-year electrical engineering student at National Taiwan University, passionate about both hardware and software.
-I enjoy teamwork and aim to combine my skills in engineering and programming to create impactful projects.
+I'm currently a first-year Electrical Engineering student at National Taiwan University, having graduated from the Math and Science Gifted Class at Taipei Municipal Chien Kuo High School.
+I'm passionate about both hardware and software, enjoy collaborative teamwork, and aim to integrate my engineering and programming skills to develop impactful projects.